 The post involves travel to international conferences and project meetings.
 There will be the possibility to co-advise doctoral students and potentially other teaching opportunities.

-Applicants should have a doctorate in atmospheric physics or a related field and ideally a strong background in high-resolution modelling of atmospheric processes.
-Proficiency in computer programming (e.g. FORTRAN) and model development is expected.
-Experience with cloud aerosol microphysical and surface flux parameterisations or atmospheric chemistry is advantageous.
+Applicants should have a doctorate in atmospheric science or a related field and ideally a strong background in cloud physics, boundary layer processes and high-resolution modelling.
+Proficiency in computer programming (e.g. FORTRAN) is expected.

-Informal inquiries should be directed to Dr Michael Herzog by email, email@example.com.
+Informal inquiries should be directed to Dr Michael Herzog by email at email@example.com.

-Fixed term: The funds for this post are available for 24 months
+Fixed term: The funds for this post are available until 30 April

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.